mtech00/airflow-ml-etl-guide/README.md

 <p align="center"><em>Figure 4: Task duration trends visualized for performance monitoring.</em></p>

 ---
-Now let’s switch to the Graph View—one of the most intuitive and visual ways to understand our project at a high level.
+Now let’s switch to the Graph Viewone of the most intuitive and visual ways to understand our project at a high level.

 ![Pipeline Image](https://github.com/mtech00/MLE-24-25/blob/main/module-4-pipelines/figures/1.png?raw=true)
 <p align="center"><em>Figure 1: DAG graph view showing task structure</em></p>

 ---

-So far, we’ve explored DAG-level information—but what about individual tasks?
+So far, we’ve explored DAG-level informationbut what about individual tasks?
 In Graph View, you can click on any task to access its details.
 Once clicked, you’ll be taken to a new page with options like **Logs** and **XComs**.

 Here, we're viewing the **Logs** tab.
-This is where you can see the output from your task runs—especially useful since we used the `logger` in our Python functions.
+This is where you can see the output from your task runsespecially useful since we used the `logger` in our Python functions.

 ![Pipeline Image](https://github.com/mtech00/MLE-24-25/blob/main/module-4-pipelines/figures/5.png?raw=true)
 <p align="center"><em>Figure 5: Logs of a specific task instance with runtime and exception details.</em></p>